-If you elect to transfer to another institution, please be aware that the transfer institution may not accept the repeated grade.
+Students who elect to transfer should be aware that the transfer institution may not accept the repeated grade.

-If you elect to repeat a course for which credit has already been earned, you should be aware of the financial aid implications.
-You should discuss this situation with the Financial Aid Office regarding any consequences that may occur pertaining to the financial aid regulations currently in effect.
-To become eligible for full-time financial aid, you must register for 12 credit hours IN ADDITION to the repeated course.
+Students who elect to repeat a course for which credit has already been earned should be aware of the financial aid implications.
+Students should discuss their situation with the Financial Aid Office regarding the consequences as they pertain to the financial aid rules currently in effect.

 You may elect to take a course with a grade of Satisfactory/Unsatisfactory (S/U).
 Click here to access the online request form.
 However, in addition to your signature, the electronic signatures of your instructor and your advisor are required.
 You must file an S/U form with the Registration & Records Office through the 13th week of a Fall or Spring (16-week) semester, or before 85% completion of modular classes, Summer classes, or classes offered during the Winter intersession.

 You should discuss the ramifications of this decision to elect an S/U with your advisor and instructor.
 In addition, if you are planning to transfer to another college, you should be aware that an S/U grade may not be accepted.
 Please check with your transfer college on its requirements.
 Note: once this form has been filed, the decision is irreversible.